Edge Balancer (Go) System Design

 Why This Project Matters

-Shows when a networking-heavy service outgrows App Runner and needs regular ECS service-level control for proxying, health management, and deployment behavior.
+Shows when an edge-routing service outgrows App Runner and needs regular ECS service-level control for proxying, health management, and deployment behavior.

 Tech + Architecture Summary